 Step 2: Place the next floor panel section into position as per your assembly drawing.
-Make sure the edges are flush and the floor panels remains level before fastening the floor panels together using the hex wrench provided or your drill.
+Make sure the edges are flush and the floor panels remain level before fastening the floor panels together using a power drill or the hex wrench provided.

 Step 3: Continue assembling floor panels as per your assembly drawing until the last floor panel is in place.
 The last floor panel must be an end section.

 Save valuable time by reviewing the following "pro tips" before assembling your walk in cooler wall, ceiling, and door panels: